gsriram21/wedding-ease-elegance-design/playwright-report/data/f6bb73af6b6a11e983658692838b64eb421a183c.md

 - text: View Collection
 - img "An intimate close-up of a bride's hands, showcasing detailed henna and jewelry."
 - text: View Collection
-- img "A vibrant, colorful shot of a traditional wedding ritual with flower garlands."
+- img "Elegant wedding invitation cards with gold foil detailing and custom design."
 - text: View Collection
-- img "A beautiful portrait of a bride in her stunning wedding attire."
+- img "Beautiful wedding gifts and favors arranged in an elegant display."
 - text: View Collection
 - heading "Wedding Planning Packages" [level=2]
 - paragraph: Choose the perfect package for your special day.
 Each option is designed to provide exceptional service and create the wedding of your dreams.